stephengold/Wes/README.md

 ## How to add Wes to an existing project

-Wes comes pre-built as a single library depends on [the Heart Library][heart], which in turn depends on the standard "jme3-core" library from jMonkeyEngine.
+Wes comes pre-built as a single library dependent on [the Heart Library][heart], which in turn depends on the standard "jme3-core" library from jMonkeyEngine.
 Adding Wes to an existing [jMonkeyEngine][jme] project should be